Our Favorite Mint Brownies

 Our mint brownies are a perfectly sweet, fudgy treat!
-Celebrate St. Patty’s day with this peppermint paradise drizzled in decadent ganache.
+Celebrate St. Patty’s day with a mint chocolate chip brownie topped with peppermint frosting and drizzled with decadent ganache.

 The phrase “too minty” isn’t in my vocabulary!
-I love mint desserts, and this recipe pairs peppermint with chocolate in the most delicious way!
+I love mint desserts, and this mint brownie recipe pairs peppermint with chocolate in the most delicious way!